astros-linux/AstrOS/README.md

 1. Boot the live profile from the USB stick.

-2. Run the installer with 'astros-install'
+2. Run the installer with `astros-install`

 ## Updating